Hedgehogs

 * Solve problems with addition and subtraction.

-* tell and write time to five minutes, including quarter past and quarter to the hour and draw the hands on a clock face to show these times.
+* Tell and write time to five minutes, including quarter past/tp the hour and draw hands on a clock face to show these times.

 Help at Home